 Economical- with proper care, a disc can last up to 10 years.
 Get your money back in a year or less.

 Menstrual cups stay in place by using a suction to create a seal between the rim and the vaginal canal.
 Discs, on the other hand, catch blood and stay in place by resting at the base of the cervix (the widest part of the vaginal canal), and tucked behind the pubic bone.
-Here is a video to know more about the difference between cups and discs:

 Unique Disc Feature: Auto-Dumping

 Another feature most discs have is called “auto-dumping”, when blood is partially drained out of the disc while urinating or defecating.
 This is due to being in a seated position on the toilet and the flexing of the muscles that momentarily shift the disc.
 Once relaxed, the disc returns back to its original position.
 Most of the Disc community like this feature as it prolongs when maximum blood capacity is reached and when one has to pull-out and empty the disc.
 However, do note that auto-dumping should only occur during bathroom breaks, and that there should no leakage while going about your day (unless the disc is already full).
 Otherwise, this may mean you need to change to a disc with a smaller or larger diameter.
-To get more info on auto-dumping, watch this video here.

 10% of net proceeds will be donated to women's empowerment initiatives.